2 SUMMARY OF MATERIAL ACCOUNTING POLICIES

 They are presented as current assets, except for those maturing later than 12 months after the reporting date which are presented as non-current assets.
 Financial assets are measured initially at fair value plus transaction costs and subsequently carried at amortized cost using the effective interest rate method, less any impairment loss.

-Financial assets at amortised cost are represented by trade receivables, security deposits, cash and cash equivalents, employee and other advances and eligible current and non-current assets.
+Financial assets at amortised cost are represented by trade receivables, security deposits, cash and cash equivalents, employee advances and eligible current and non-current assets.

 Cash and cash equivalents comprise cash on hand and in banks and demand deposits with banks which can be withdrawn at any time without prior notice or penalty on the principal.

-For the purposes of the cash flow statement, cash and cash equivalents include cash on hand, in banks and demand deposits with banks, net of outstanding bank overdrafts that are repayable on demand, book overdraft and are considered part of the Company's cash management system.
+For the purposes of the cash flow statement, cash and cash equivalents include cash on hand and in banks and demand deposits with banks, net of outstanding bank overdrafts that are repayable on demand and book overdraft which are considered part of the Company's cash management system.

-For assets, if it is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets and where the company has exercised the option to classify the equity investment as at FVTOCI, all fair value changes on the investment are recognised in OCI.
-The accumulated gains or losses on such investments are not recycled to the Statement of Profit and Loss even on sale of such investment.
+For assets, if it is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets and where the Company has exercised the option to classify the equity investment as at FVTOCI, all fair value changes on the investment are recognised in other comprehensive income (OCI).
+The accumulated gains or losses on such investments are not recycled to the statement of profit and loss even on sale of such investment.

 Financial assets which is not classified in any of the above category is measured at FVTPL.
 These include surplus funds invested in mutual funds etc.